Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 Note that the original function can still be called at any point within your new function.
 In @hyprland_hook_wiki, the additional functionality was added before the call to the original function.

-In @hyprlandmempatching, the copying of the plugin defined function is analyzed.
+In @hyprlandmempatching, the copying of the plugin-defined function is analyzed.

 // typstfmt::off
 #align(center, [#figure(sourcecode(```cpp